catseye/SixtyPical/tests/SixtyPical Analysis.md

     | {
     |     call trash_x
     | }
     ?
-UnmeaningfulOutputError: x in foo
+UnmeaningfulOutputError: x (in foo, line 12)

 If a routine reads or writes a user-define memory location, it needs to declare that too.